 * Experience in conducting writing courses, workshops, editing, etc.

 * Description of the personal writing project that would be worked on during the residency

 * Proposal for one public program or workshop

 251 Donald Street

-The Writer-in-Residence program is co-sponsored by the Winnipeg Public Library Board, the Government of Manitoba, the Manitoba Writers' Guild and Friends of the Winnipeg Public Library, and the Manitoba Government.
+The Writer-in-Residence program is co-sponsored by the Winnipeg Public Library Boardand Friends of the Winnipeg Public Library, the Manitoba Writers' Guild, and Manitoba Culture, Heritage, and Tourism.

 For more information on the Writer-in-Residence program, please call Danielle Pilon at 204-986-2802.

 The Winnipeg Public Library launched its Writer-in-Residence program in 1985 by appointing Sandra Birdsell for a short term.
 She was followed in 1986 by Carol Matas for another short term residency.

 With the program well underway, the Library applied for a grant from the Canada Council to provide 50% of the funding for the program.
 Under Canada Council rules, the Library was obliged to choose a writer who did not live in the province.
 Over the next few years, the Library hosted several Canadian writers including Anne Szumigalski, Geoffrey Ursell, and Merna Summers.